arviz-devs/arviz/doc/source/user_guide/label_guide.rst

 .. tabbed:: xarray

-  We can use the :meth:`~xarray.Dataset.sortby` method to order our coordinate values straight at the source
+  You can use the :meth:`~xarray.Dataset.sortby` method to order our coordinate values directly at the source.

   .. ipython::